HyperviewHQ/hyperview_docs/README.md

 ## Editing documentation ##

 Use your favorite text or code editor.
-For [VSCode](https://code.visualstudio.com/) the instructions are below
+For [VSCode](https://code.visualstudio.com/) the instructions are below.

 * Install Visual Studio Code